Auterion/embedded-debug-tools/src/emdbg/debug/gdb.md

 CMSIS-SVD file of the device, which is defaulted for FMUv5x/v6x.
 For other devices, GDB must be launched with the correct `--svd` command line option.

-Note that this command loads the SVD using `arm loadfile st SVDFILE` and then acts as an alias for `arm inspect /hab st PERIPHERAL [REGISTER]`.
+Note that this command loads the SVD using `arm loadfile device SVDFILE` and then acts as an alias for `arm inspect /hab device PERIPHERAL [REGISTER]`.

 ```
 (gdb) px4_pshow DMA1 S7CR